GENERAL TERMS AND CONDITIONS FOR TRANSPORTATION-RELATED SERVICES (“TERMS”)

 The personal data transferred concern the following categories of sensitive data:

-Data protection registration information of data exporter (where applicable): To be advised by data exporter
+Data protection registration information of data exporter (where applicable):

-Additional useful information (storage limits and other relevant information): Not Applicable
+Additional useful information (storage limits and other relevant information):

-Contact points for data protection enquiries
+Contact points for data protection inquiries